Masato Hayakawa

-Masato David Hayakawa (早川 雅人, Hayakawa Masato) (born December 17, 1986), known professionally as Masato, is a Japanese singer, musician, songwriter, producer and model.
+Masato David Hayakawa (早川 雅人, Hayakawa Masato) (born December 17, 1986), known professionally as Masato, is a Japanese-American singer, musician, songwriter, producer and model.
 He is known for being the bandleader and vocalist of the Japanese rock band Coldrain since their formation in 2007.
 He was a former member of AVER, alongside one of his fellow Coldrain members, drummer Katsuma Minatani.

 Hayakawa is also known as being the director and designer of a clothing line, as well as being a model for Over(all) Tokyo.

 Early life

 Masato David Hayakawa was born on December 17, 1986, in Nagoya, Japan.
 He was born to an American mother from Iowa and a Japanese father who was born in Niigata.

 He was taught to speak English at a young age by his mother, who was an English teacher.
 All of this has helped him to become fluent in English as well as Japanese.
 Hayakawa has stated that he hated it at the time but is very grateful for it now.

 This duality in his family made Hayakawa fly out to the United States every summer.
 On one of these vacations, he saw Limp Bizkit and Korn music videos on MTV as a 13-year-old, later calling them "very cool" and the reason for his realisation of his profession.

 Hayakawa started to learn how to play the guitar in his second year of middle school.
 He later attended Nanzan University in Nagoya, studying law in hopes of becoming a sports agent.
 Hayakawa later dropped out after two and a half years to focus on his career as the frontman of Coldrain.